bcgov/NotifyBC/docs/docs/getting-started/overview.md

   - comes from either trusted SiteMinder proxy or admin ip list
 - anonymous user, if the request doesn't meet any of the above criteria

-The only extra privileges that a super-admin has over admin are that super-admin can perform CRUD operations on _configuration_ and _administrator_ entities through REST API.
+The only extra privileges that a super-admin has over admin are that super-admin can perform CRUD operations on _configuration_, _bounce_ and _administrator_ entities through REST API.
 In the remaining docs, when no further distinction is necessary, an admin request refers to both super-admin and admin request; a user request refers to both authenticated and anonymous request.

 An admin request carries full authorization whereas user request has limited access.
 For example, a user request is not allowed to